ofajs/ofa-v4-docs/docs/en/cases/app-loading.md

 };
 ```

-Through this code, you can add a unique loading effect to your application, giving users a better experience during page transitions.
+With this code snippet, you can add a unique loading effect to your application, providing users with a better experience during page transitions.